 On May 19, 2015, LLC sold enough stock to drop below 50% but remain above 40% ownership of our common stock.
 Accordingly, we are no longer a controlled company under NASDAQ rules.
 A company that has ceased to be a controlled company is permitted to phase in its independent nomination and compensation committees and majority independent board on the same schedule as companies listing in conjunction with their initial public offerings.
-Accordingly, (i) at the time of the sale, one member of each committee was required to be independent, (ii) within 90 days of the sale (i.e., by August 17, 2015), a majority of each committee is required to be independent, (iii) within one year of the sale (i.e., by May 19, 2016), all committee members must be independent, and (iv) within one year of the sale, a majority of our board must be independent.
+Accordingly, (i) at the time of the sale, one member of each committee was required to be independent, (ii) within 90 days of the sale (i.e., by August 17, 2015), a majority of each committee was required to be independent, (iii) within one year of the sale (i.e., by May 19, 2016), all committee members must be independent, and (iv) within one year of the sale, a majority of our board must be independent.
+With the election to the board of William R. Floyd and Carol ("Lili") Lynton on April 1, 2016, we completed this phase-in.

-Our controlled company status did not modify the independence requirements for our audit committee, and we comply with the requirements of the Sarbanes-Oxley Act and the NASDAQ by having an audit committee comprised entirely of independent directors.
+Our controlled company status did not modify the independence requirements for our audit committee, and we comply with the requirements of the Sarbanes- Oxley Act and the NASDAQ by having an audit committee comprised entirely of independent directors.

-Currently, three of our directors are independent.
-All audit committee members are independent.
-Two of three compensation committee members are independent.
-One of three nominating and corporate governance committee members are independent.
+Currently, five of our directors are independent.
+All audit, compensation, and nominating and corporate governance committee members are independent.